vspiliop/embedded-kafka-cluster/README.md

 # kafka-testing-utilities #

-Start a fully configurable docker based Kafka cluster as part of your tests.
+Start a fully configurable docker based Kafka cluster as part of your tests by just by adding @EmbeddedKafkaCluster to your test class.

 ## Build/ Install